 Microblading scabbing is the most uncomfortable stage of the healing process.
 Prepare yourself by reading all about it in PMUHub’s guide through microblading scabbing.

-Eyebrows are the most prominent feature of a person’s face.
-That’s why microblading eyebrows is so popular.
+Eyebrows are a very prominent feature of a person’s face.
+That’s why microblading is so popular.
 It’s a treatment after which you have impeccable brows for months, even years.

-However, your brows will not look great immediately after the microblading treatment.
+However, your brows won’t look great immediately after the microblading treatment.

 They have to go through the healing period, which lasts 4-6 weeks.
 Your brows will go through several stages and the most frustrating one is definitely scabbing.